-A high deer population provides more host animals and may support higher than normal deer tick populations compared to environments with a lower deer density.
+A high deer population provides more host animals and may support higher than normal deer tick populations compared to environments with a lower deer density (CDC2009; Stafford 2007).
 Deer ticks are responsible for transmission of the spirochete that causes Lyme disease to humans.
 With no reduction in the deer population, there would be no anticipated changes in tick populations within the park.
 Nor would there be a reduction in the number of deer-vehicle collisions.
-Although the number of visitors and employees that have encountered a deer tick or acquired Lyme disease within the park is unknown, and there have not been any reported injuries related to deervehicle collisions, the chance for such impacts would continue.
+Although the number of visitors and employees that have encountered a deer tick or acquired Lyme disease within the park is unknown, and there have not been any reported injuries related to deer-vehicle collisions, the likelihood of encountering a deer tick and/or being involved in a deer-vehicle collision would remain high.
 This would result in a long-term, major, adverse impact.